Waste landslide at Myanmar jade mining site kills 14

-BANGKOK (AP) — A landslide of a mound of mining waste has killed at least 14 people in northern Myanmar's jade mining region.
+BANGKOK (AP) — A landslide of a mound of mining waste killed at least 14 people Friday morning in northern Myanmar's jade mining region, a local official said.

-An official in Kachin state's Hpakant township says the Friday morning accident also left six people injured and an unknown number believed missing.
-A search is continuing.
+The accident near the Waikha mine also left six people injured and an unknown number believed missing, based on what local villagers reported, said Tu Mai, the administrator of Seng Tawng village in Kachin state's Hpakant township.
+A search for them was continuing.

 Hpakant, 950 kilometers (600 miles) north of Myanmar's biggest city, Yangon, is the epicenter of the world's biggest and most lucrative jade mining industry.
 Jade is normally mined by heavy equipment that generates huge mounds of waste soil, which easily causes landslides.